 “Sleeping in tents this summer was awesome!
 It was my first time sleeping in tent.
 Thanks OUB for all you do!”
 Camper Sydney, age 12

-A registration fee of $25 per family is the only fee required.
-OUB is not charging a tuition fee for camps, making OUB camps almost FREE!
+A registration fee of $25 per family is the only fee required for all camps.
+OUB is not charging a tuition fee for camps.

 Only 6 campers will be accepted at each camp on a first-come, first-served basis.
 This ensures your child gets the VERY BEST OUB has to offer!
-To reserve your child’s spot, you must send in your $25 non-refundable registration fee with your camp registration form, available in January online at www.oubmichigan.org.
+To reserve your child’s spot, you must send in your $25 non-refundable registration fee with your camp registration form.

 OUB Summer Camps will be held at Camp Optimist on the west side of Grand Rapids, MI easily accessed off Lake Michigan Drive (M-45).